sanjar-notes/.template/README.md

 This is used when a new note repo is created.
 It also has the .obsidian configs

+The intent here is to store notes structure and related tools info.

 ---

 ## Complete structure